 2016 – Achieved promotion to Men’s Vic League 1 and finished 2nd, runners up in the Grand Final.

 2017 – Women’s Vic League 1 were Runners Up, Reserves and Pennant C were semi-finalists.
-Juniors Under 16 boys and Under 12 girls were grand finalists, and both Under 14 and Under 12 boys were prelim and semi-finalists.
+Juniors Under 16 boys and Under 12 girls were grand finalists, and both Under 14 and Under 12 boys were preliminary and semi-finalists.